 Following your breast augmentation surgery, you should expect some minimal to moderate swelling or bruising to be present temporarily, but these symptoms should resolve with time.
 Most discomfort will be mild, and many women will feel well enough to return to work, school, and their gentle daily routines within 5-7 days or so.
 The majority of swelling should subside within four to six weeks, at which point your breasts will be close to or at their final appearance.
 We generally expect the size and shape to be fully settled at about three months post-surgery.

 It’s common to experience temporary bruising or swelling after a breast lift procedure, and you can expect it to subside as your recovery progresses.
 Resting for the remainder of the day surgery is performed is recommended, but light activities can usually be resumed within a few days.
-Depending on the nature of your job, you may be able to return to work within 3-6 days, but exercise and more strenuous activities will need to be avoided for a few weeks.
+Depending on the nature of your job, you may be able to return to work after at least a week, but exercise and more strenuous activities will need to be avoided for a few weeks.
 Over the course of a few months, the shape and position of the breasts will gradually settle into place.
-Incision lines will also fade, leaving you with a more shapely and firm breast appearance.
+Incision lines will also fade, leaving you with a shapelier and firmer breast appearance.

 After spending a brief time in supervised recovery, you will be able to continue your recovery at home.
 Your chest will be bandaged, and you may be sent home in a surgical bra.
 Your natural healing rate, pain tolerance, and the extent of the surgery performed will determine how much time you need to recover from your breast reduction procedure.
 You will be able to get up and walk around the same day of surgery, although you should have a trusted adult with you for the first 24 hours since you won’t have a full range of motion in your chest and shoulders to begin with.

-Most patients are able to drive and return to a desk job within the first week after surgery, though you will need to wait at least 3-4 weeks before resuming exercise to ensure your incisions heal properly and to reduce the risk of infection.
-You’ll usually be able to enjoy the final results of your breast reduction within 3-6 months, but you may continue to notice subtle changes for 6-12 months post-surgery.
+Most patients can drive and return to a desk job within the second week after surgery, though you will need to wait at least 3-4 weeks before resuming exercise to ensure your incisions heal properly and to reduce the risk of infection.
+You’ll usually be able to enjoy the results of your breast reduction within 3-6 months, but you may continue to notice subtle changes for 6-12 months post-surgery.

 Tummy tucks involve surgery on the abdominal muscles, so recovery can take more time than that of other procedures.
 Expect to be sore and slightly uncomfortable for the first week or so, and plan to spend the first few days resting quietly at home.
 You may have drains temporarily placed in the incisions to help remove fluid after surgery.
 If this is the case for you, you’ll be given detailed instructions for keeping the area clean until they are removed after a few days.